PyMoDAQ/PyMoDAQ/docs/src/extensions_folder/bayesian.rst

 --------

 -  |quit|: quit the extension
--  |ini|: Initialise the selected model
--  |ini|: Initialise the Bayesian algorithm with given settings
+-  |ini|: Initialise the selected model and the Bayesian algorithm with given settings
--  |run|: Run the Bayesian algorithm
+-  |run|: Run/Pause the Bayesian algorithm
+-  |restart|: Restart the algorithm
+-  |stop|: Stop the algorithm
--  |goto|: Move the selected actuators to the values given by the best target reached by the algorithm
+-  |go_to_best|: Move the selected actuators to the values given by the best target reached by the algorithm
+-  |goto|: When activated, a double click on the Probed Data live viewer will move the actuators to the positions corresponding to the click

 .. |quit| image:: bayesian_data/quit.png
 .. |ini| image:: bayesian_data/ini.png
 .. |run| image:: bayesian_data/run.png
 .. |goto| image:: bayesian_data/goto.png
+.. |go_to_best| image:: bayesian_data/go_to_best.png
+.. |stop| image:: bayesian_data/stop.png
+.. |restart| image:: bayesian_data/restart.png

 .. _bayesian_settings: